avto-dev/stacked-dumper-laravel/README.md

 ### Testing

-For package testing we use `phpunit` framework and `docker-ce` + `docker-compose` as develop environment.
+For package testing we use `phpunit` framework and `docker` with `compose` plugin as develop environment.
 So, just write into your terminal after repository cloning:

 ```shell script
 $ make build